Center-for-Space-Engineering/ground_station/HOWTO.md

 ## Steps:
 1. First create a file that follows the correct format `cmd__name_of_new_class`.
 Make sure you class declaration matches the name of the file without the `cmd_` prefix.
-Note: I recommend copying the `cmd_exsample.py` file.
+Note: I recommend copying the `cmd_example.py` file.
 You do not have to do this, but I believe it is easier to start from here.
 2. The `__init__` function:
  - CMD: This is the object that ties everything to the server.
  - coms: This object handles all the internal communications.
  - This function gets called when the class is created.
 First you need to call the `super().__init__(cmd=CMD, coms=coms, called_by_child=True)` this creates the parent class.
- - Create a variable called `self.__comandName`, this tells the server what to call this command.
+ - Create a variable called `self.__commandName`, this tells the server what to call this command.
  - Create an `self.__args = {}`: This is a dictionary of functions you want the server to be able to call.
 The key in the dictionary is what the server calls.
 The value for that key should be a function pointer.
 Note: this is the function the server will call.
  - The following lines are mandatory.
 They are what actually tie things to the server.
     ```python
         dictCmd = CMD.get_command_dict()
-        dictCmd[self.__comandName] = self
+        dictCmd[self.__commandName] = self
         CMD.setCommandDict(dictCmd)
     ```
  - Save the coms object.
 Do something like the following `self.__coms = coms`.

 3. Create the run functions:
-  - In most cases the same implementations of `run` and `run_args` in the `cmd_exsample.py` will work.
+  - In most cases the same implementations of `run` and `run_args` in the `cmd_example.py` will work.
 If you need to customize these further it is left up to the user to do that.
 However I will give a quick description of the functions.
   - Description: The basic architecture of the `run` functions is simple: it just gets called if no arguments are passed to the server call.
 The `run_args` calls a function name given to it, and then passes args into that function.
 It uses the `self.__args` variable to call the functions.
   Note: In most cases the `run_args` is what you want.
 The `run` function is meant for commands that should be executed right away with not arguments.
 4. In this step the user should define their own functions.
 Each of these functions should be added to the `self.__args` dictionary when it is created in the `__init__` function.